Blosc/c-blosc/README.txt

     * Maximum destination length: contrarily to many other compressors, both compression and decompression routines have support for maximum size lengths for the destination buffer.

+    * Replacement for memcpy(): it supports a 0 compression level that does not compress at all, and only adds 16 bytes of overhead.
+      This mode can copy memory usually faster than a plain memcpy().

 When taken together, all these features set Blosc apart from other similar solutions.